Erectile dysfunction

 You might get erectile dysfunction if you’re anxious about sex.
 And talking to someone about it, whether it’s your partner, a friend or a therapist, can make all the difference.
 If you find that having conversations about it doesn’t help though, medication may be recommended.

-In the USA currently, all tablet treatments for erectile dysfunction require a prescription from a physician or healthcare professional.
+In Canada currently, all tablet treatments for erectile dysfunction require a prescription from a physician or healthcare professional.
 This is so that a clinician can assess your health profile and make sure that treatment is suitable for you before you take it.
-Having certain medical conditions for example, such as heart disease or inherited eye problems, may mean ED tablets are unsafe to use.

 Some countries in Europe have treatment options which don’t require a prescription, but still need to be validated by a pharmacist following a short consultation.
-These aren’t available in the USA at this time.
+These aren’t available in Canada at this time.

 How we source info.